viniciusgerevini/tmux-runner.vim/README.md

-# VimTmux
+# TmuxRunner.vim

 This plugin allows you to interact with Tmux without leaving Vim.
 It was inspired by [Vimux](https://github.com/benmills/vimux) (used as reference), which has similar features, but hasn't been accepting updates for a while.

-Some of VimTmux main improvements are:
+Some of TmuxRunner main improvements are:

 - Command prompt has command line completion
 - You can choose your runner manually by providing its id, name or index